 Catch information is collected by some First Nations, by fisheries program personnel or by Band administration offices.
 Fisheries and Oceans Canada (DFO) is working on initiatives to receive, store and manage shellfish food, social and ceremonial (FSC) harvest information.
-Some catch data have been collected under Aboriginal Fisheries Strategy (AFS) agreements.
-Sea urchins (any species) constitute roughly 3% of the reported catch by weight of any shellfish species (1991-2008).

 3. RECREATIONAL FISHERY